nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Search feature

-The `search` feature is allows user to filter student list by name, NUSNET ID, group, or tag.
+The `search` feature allows user to filter student list by name, NUSNET ID, groups, or tags.

 #### Implementation